kanongil/telxcc/README.md

+## THIS CODE IS NOT MAINTAINED!

+*This is an old fork of a deleted repository.
+Use at your own discretion.*

 # telxcc

 telxcc is utility extracting teletext Closed Captions from Transport Stream binary files (TS & M2TS) into SubRip text files (SRT).